 If your district provided you a list of specific topics to discuss with your mentee, you’ll want to start there.
-Through your conversations, you’ll start to get a sense of areas where your mentee wants more guidance and areas where he/she may already have some experience.
-Definitely encourage your mentee to ask questions so you know where to focus!
-(And remember that just because new teachers aren’t asking questions doesn’t mean they don’t have any!)
+Through your conversations, you’ll start to get a sense of areas where he/she wants more guidance.
+Definitely encourage the new teacher to ask questions so you know where to focus!
+(And remember that just because they aren’t asking questions doesn’t mean they don’t have any!)

-It might also help to chat up a second-year teacher in your building to see what he/she really needed help with last year.
+It might also help to chat up any second-year teachers in your building to see what they really needed help with last year.

 Yes – and it should go both ways.
-It’s helpful for you to observe the beginning teacher at work, but you should also invite the beginning teacher to observe you teaching in your classroom (along with other teachers at the school if possible).
+It’s helpful for you to observe the beginning teacher at work, but you should also invite him/her to visit you in your classroom (along with other teachers at the school if possible).
 Talk to your lead mentor teacher or principal about getting coverage so you can observe each other.

 - Talk together about the observation before you do it (instead of just popping in).
-Ask your mentee if there is a particular area he/she would like you to focus on.
-(If there isn’t, I’d choose one yourself.
-It’s much easier to give effective feedback if you are focusing on one area.)
+Ask if there is a particular area he/she would like you to focus on.
+(If there isn’t, I’d choose one.
+It’s much easier to give effective feedback if you are focusing on only one area.)

 - Be supportive and positive during your visit.
 A little smile or a thumbs-up goes a long way!

-- Take a few notes, but don’t write down pages upon pages.
-You’re not there to evaluate every single part of the lesson.
+- Take a few notes, but don’t write down pages and pages of feedback.

 - On your way out, leave a positive note on your mentee’s desk.